-- Track product-customer behaviour.
-If a product’s location can be tracked throughout the store, businesses can examine patterns in product-customer behaviour.
+- Track product-customer behavior.
+Businesses can examine patterns in product-customer behavior by tracking a product’s location throughout the store.
 This could help determine why customers don’t end up purchasing the product, especially by causing businesses to take a closer, more critical look at the product in question.

 - Prevent theft.
-RFID tags have been used for years to set off alarms in stores when passing the tag detector.
-And now, they are also being used to track the location of inventory, which reduces shrink as a result of being able to better locate the product.
+RFID tags are used to set off alarms in stores when passing the tag detector.
+They also track the location of inventory.
+This reduces shrink as a result of being able to better locate the product.

 - Reduce the need for staff.
 With the evolution of RFID technology, retailers can now have cashier-free stores, such as Amazon Go.
-The RFID tags on products are scanned as customers exit the store.
-Customers are then charged for their purchases electronically.
+The RFID tags on products are scanned as customers exit the store and are charged for their purchases electronically.
 This not only saves money on staff wages, but it also eliminates the wait time in stores.
 There is no need to wait in a long line anymore.

 RFID Solutions in the Automotive Industry